 ~ Do not brush too hard – let the toothbrush do all the work for you!

 We’re looking forward to seeing all our valued patients again once restrictions have eased.
-And just letting you in on a little secret – dentists and oral health therapists can tell when you’ve been brushing regularly and when you only brush minutes before your appointment!
+And just letting you in on a little secret – hawthorn dentists and oral health therapists can tell when you’ve been brushing regularly and when you only brush minutes before your appointment!

 To keep up to date please follow us on Facebook and Instagram as we endeavor to keep you in the know.